Ensono/amido.github.io/docs/workloads/azure/backend/netcore/introduction_netcore.md

 ---
 id: introduction_netcore
-title: Introduction to the .Net Core REST API application
+title: Introduction to the .NET Core REST API application
 sidebar_label: Introduction
 hide_title: false
 hide_table_of_contents: true
 ---

-This is a sample .NetCore REST API application with CQRS, showcasing best coding practices and integrating with Azure and scaffolding for Amido Stacks.
+This is a sample .NET Core REST API application with CQRS, showcasing best coding practices and integrating with Azure and scaffolding for Amido Stacks.

 The application implements Application Insights for performance management,